-Additionally, for the past year, together with Husch Blackwell partner John Borkowski, Ms. Halbert is assisting to develop and implement national legal webinars for urban district’s counsel and key staff on emerging legal issues for the Council’s districts.
-They include, Civil Rights Priorities at the End of One Administration and Beginning of Another, New Title IX Regulations: What this means for Elementary and Secondary Schools, Hate Speech, Microaggressions and Student First Amendment Rights, Final Title IX Regulations and their Effect on your District, First Amendment Religious Liberty.
+Additionally, for the past three years, together with Husch Blackwell partner John Borkowski, Julie is assisting to develop and implement national legal webinars for urban district’s counsel and key staff on emerging legal issues for the Council’s districts.
+Some include, Civil Rights Priorities at the End of One Administration and Beginning of Another, New Title IX Regulations: What this means for Elementary and Secondary Schools, Hate Speech, Microaggressions and Student First Amendment Rights, Final Title IX Regulations and their Effect on your District, First Amendment Religious Liberty.
 In the past two years, she has worked on numerous Federal Court and US Supreme Court cases impacting our nation’s public schools with significant success for our students.